-Jennifer is a partner in the Business Restructuring & Insolvency Group and co–chair of MoFo’s finance department.
-She has extensive experience in representing chapter 11 debtors, creditors, investors, and other parties in interest in all aspects of complex corporate restructurings, including chapter 11 cases, out–of–court restructurings, and distressed acquisitions.
+Jennifer is global co-chair of Morrison & Foerster’s Business Restructuring & Insolvency Group and co-chair of the firm’s finance department.
+She has extensive experience in representing chapter 11 debtors, creditors, investors, and other parties in interest in all aspects of complex corporate restructurings, including chapter 11 cases, out-of-court restructurings, and distressed acquisitions.

 Her practice includes advising senior management and boards of directors of financially troubled companies on restructuring and business operations in chapter 11, advising official committees of creditors on restructuring strategies, negotiating and structuring financings and other commercial transactions, and advising clients seeking to purchase businesses and related assets out of chapter 11 proceedings.

 Jennifer is recommended by Legal 500 US and was recognized as a “Next Generation Lawyer” for 2017 – 2019 in the area of corporate restructuring.
 She was named a Bankruptcy Rising Star for 2016 and 2017 by Law360, and “Outstanding Young Restructuring Lawyer” for 2016‑2019 by Turnarounds & Workouts.
 The American Bankruptcy Institute also honored Jennifer in 2018 as one of their “40 Under 40,” a list recognizing emerging leaders in insolvency practice.